 10 Beliefs And Financial Decisions That Keep You Broke

 Most people have no clear direction on how to manage money.
-They buy things they don’t need, mortgage their way through a lot, and fail to believe in their personal ability to liberate themselves from a financial fall.
+That’s why it might be a good idea to take a look at someone like this financial planning company in Melbourne to help you manage your money properly.
+People buy things they don’t need, mortgage their way through a lot, and fail to believe in their personal ability to liberate themselves from a financial fall.
 These negative beliefs and attitude towards money keeps over 70% of the population in every country in the lower ranks of the economy, with a heavy dependence on their various governments.

 Living paycheque to paycheque and clearly not having a plan on how to manage your finances will leave you broke, month-in month-out.